Definition: The marketing practice of creating a name, symbol or design that identifies and differentiates a product from other products.

 Instruction: Complete the following form to share the advertising assets and information you currently have available for your business.

 Overview: Design, as it pertains to your business, encompasses the layout and visual representation of your brand and branding materials in the marketplace.
 Whether you’re online, in print, outdoor or TV, the presentation of your assets needs to be as strong as the messaging within, and that’s where design comes in.
-A clean, catchy design first captures a customer’s attention then compels them to read on.
+A clean, catchy design first captures a customer’s attention then compels them to engage.

 With today’s marketplace expanding in endless directions, design can take many forms.
 Your website, your logo, your print ads, your sales materials—everything needs a crisp, cohesive design that complements your brand’s promise and stays on top of current trends and technologies to stand out in the present and in the future.